 It is neat how they are able to keep the world fairly true to how legos work.
 Aside from the characters who have some more freedom in their arms, every thing else works how legos would work.
 Certain things that would be a lot more dramatic in real life are less dramatic because the legos just click together.

-- My only real complaint is that the story is fairly predictable.
+My only real complaint is that the story is fairly predictable.
 I guessed the overall plot well ahead of time, I was not surprised by the twists, and foresaw the character arcs a very short time into the movie.
 Though considering this is a kids movie this is more forgivable.

 Awkward Walk-In Meter: 1/5

 I really enjoyed this movie because I went in to with the expectation to laugh and have fun.
 This is not a serious movie so it shouldn’t be looked at through serious lens.
-This is a different style of Batman which makes him interesting, unique, and great to watch.
+Batman is a different style than others which makes him interesting, unique, and great to watch.
 This is a movie to go to with your family and have a fun time together.
 Bring the kids in your life and have a good time.